Billy Bob's Wonderland: Other characters

 The show also consists of several smaller prop characters, many of which do not have speaking roles.
 These include an animated Sun and Moon that provide background vocals, a birthday-themed spider named Antioch who speaks in gibberish, and a bear cub known as Choo-Choo, who hides in a small tree stump in front of Dook's drums and dances to the band's music.
 One of the more notable prop characters is Birthday Bird, who is perched on the neck of Billy Bob's guitar.

-Disrepair and Maintenance
+Disrepair and maintenance

 Billy Bob's Wonderland is one of two last publicly operating animatronic Rock-afire Explosion shows in the United States, with the other being at the Volo Auto Museum in Volo, Illinois.
 Unlike Volo, Billy Bob's is infamous for its animatronics appearing in poor condition, with upkeep fluctuating among individuals who have volunteered to repair the Rock-afire.
 In 2013, Rock-afire creator Aaron Fechter was brought on to repair the show himself, but was reportedly refused any payment for his offered work and left.

 Following these events, the show continued to deteriorate until local help fully restored the band in 2021.
 A "Rock-afire Extravaganza" event was staged in January 2022 to mark the show's return.
 Due to renewed interest, an annual convention called Billy Con debuted in summer 2022.

+Popular culture

+The opening scene of Self-Help was shot in Billy Bob's Wonderland.